Wbensteinberg/Website/README.md

 # Website

-Personal Portfolio website coded using HTML, CSS and JavaScript to highlight other projects/experiences.
+Personal Portfolio website coded using HTML, CSS and JavaScript to highlight projects/experiences.